DJBeethoven9/ITNE361/README.md

 The language used is: Python

-### 1- asking the user to enter 2 positive integer and find the Multiblicative inverse of it, and if there is no multiblicative inverse it will show you the output.
+### 1- Asking the user to enter 2 positive integer and find the Multiplicative inverse of it, and if there is no multiplicative inverse it will show you the output.

 ### 2-  python 3.x (no matter the verion)

-### 3- the user must esnter 2 positive number (a) to find the multiblicative invers for and the modulas (b), after the user enter these data the program will modul (a) % (b) and the output will be in terminal
+### 3- The user must enter 2 positive number (a) to find the multiplicative invers for and the modules (b), after the user enter these data, the program will module (a) % (b) and the output will be in terminal

 ### 4- Enter a number (a) to find its multiplicative inverse for: 3
    Enter a number (b) which is the modulos: 11